carlignn/carlgaspar-nostyleplease/content/posts/my-retro-gaming-setup.md

 Almost all Roms in the **Classic Systems** will run on both RetroArch (iPad) and RetroBat (PC).
 But only **top 10 games on every console of all time and currated list** will be installed on the iPad due to limited space.

 ### Roadblocks
-* iPad doesn't support GameCube and Dreamcast Cores.
+* iPad doesn't support 3DS, GameCube, and Dreamcast Cores.
 * iPad can't load games from an external storage.
 It will still download the games locally defeating it's purpose.

 ## Roms (Set 2) - Modern Systems (PS2 and Above)